-Existing work has found that parameter initialization is important for training deep models (Huang et al., 2020; Zhang et al., 2019; Wang et al., 2022), which can help alleviate the training instability.
-To better optimize the scaling MPOBERT, we propose a specially designed initialization method based on the above MPO-based architecture.
+Existing work has found that parameter initialization is important for training deep models (Huang et al., 2020; Zhang et al., 2019; Wang et al., 2022b), which can help alleviate the training instability.
+To better optimize the scaling PLMs, we propose a specially designed initialization method based on the above MPO-based architecture.

 Initialization with MPO Decomposition.
-Since MPOBERT shares global components (i.e., the central tensor) across all layers, our idea is to employ existing well-trained PLMs based on weight sharing for improving parameter initialization.
-Here, we use the released 24-layer ALBERT with all the parameters shared across layers.
-The key idea is to perform MPO decomposition on the parameter matrices of ALBERT, and obtain the corresponding central and auxiliary tensors.
-Next, we discuss the initialization of MPOBERT in two aspects.
-For central tensors, we directly initialize them (each for each matrix) by the derived central tensors from the MPO decomposition results of ALBERT.
+Since MPO-based architecture shares global components (i.e., the central tensor) across all layers, our idea is to employ existing well-trained PLMs based on weight sharing for improving parameter initialization.
+Here, we use the released 24-layer AL-BERT with all the parameters shared across layers.
+The key idea is to perform MPO decomposition on the parameter matrices of the ALBERT model and obtain the corresponding central and auxiliary tensors.
+We first divide the model into several groups by structure (embedding, attention, and feed-forward network).
+Then, for each group, We initialize central tensors by the derived central tensors from the MPO decomposition results of ALBERT.
 Since they are globally shared, one single copy is only needed for initialization regardless of the layer depth.
-Similarly, for auxiliary tensors, we can directly copy the auxiliary tensors from the MPO decomposition results of ALBERT.
+Next, for auxiliary tensors, we directly copy the auxiliary tensors from the MPO decomposition results of ALBERT.

 Scaling the Initialization.
 A potential issue is that ALBERT only provides a 24-layer architecture, and such a strategy no longer supports the initialization for an architecture of more than 24 layers (without corresponding auxiliary tensors).
-As our solution, we borrow the idea in Wang et al. (2022) that avoids the exploding update by incorporating an additional scaling coefficient and multiplying the randomly initialized values for the auxiliary tensors (those in higher than 24 layers) with a coefficient of $(2L)^{-\frac{1}{4}}$, where L is the layer number.
-Next, we present a theoretical analysis of training stability.
+As our solution, Inspired by the idea in Wang et al. (2022b) that avoids the exploding update by incorporating an additional scaling coefficient and multiplying the randomly initialized values for the auxiliary tensors (those in higher than 24 layers) with a coefficient of $(2L)^{-\frac{1}{4}}$ , where L is the layer number.
+Then, we present a theoretical analysis of training stability.